 In your second year as a Montgomery Scholar, you will produce your major honors research in the interdisciplinary Capstone Project.
 Your project may take the form of a traditional research paper, or it may take a nontraditional form, such as the production of a video or a work of art.

 To produce results in the world, effective research also requires effective communication skills, both in writing and public speaking.
-That is why the honors speech course (SP 108HC) is such an important component of the Capstone Project.
+That is why the honors speech course (COMM 108HC) is such an important component of the Capstone Project.
 While you are creating your research project, you also learn to develop your communication and listening skills, to practice the dynamics of small group discussion, and to master the fundamentals of public speaking.

 In the spring of your sophomore year, you will present the results of your research at a public forum, the Montgomery Scholars Capstone Colloquium.
 You are also encouraged to submit papers to academic publications and to the Beacon Conference, a research consortium for two-year colleges that includes colleges from seven northeastern states.
 Over the past few years, 108 Montgomery Scholars have been finalists at the Beacon Conference; 43 have won in their category.